 For many riders who have been on or around bikes their entire lives, the chances are they first got their feet up on a dirt bike or a motocross bike.
-There are numerous reasons for this but the obvious one is as long as the landowner allows it, they can ride from whatever age they are capable of actually controlling the bike.
+There are numerous reasons for trying MX but the obvious one is as long as the landowner allows it, they can ride from whatever age they are capable of actually controlling the bike.

 My son first rode when he was six and the skills he has picked up since will form a solid foundation for his motorcycling future.